lorenzo-stoakes/linux-vm-notes/oom.md

 * As a real-life example of this, I set `vm.overcommit_memory` to `OVERCOMMIT_NEVER` on my live host system and chrome was immediately killed :)

+* Note that all modes still make use of [demand paging][demand-paging] - what changes is the accounting of available memory.
 [demand-paging]:https://en.wikipedia.org/wiki/Demand_paging
 [overcommit-accounting]:https://github.com/torvalds/linux/blob/v4.6/Documentation/vm/overcommit-accounting
 [sysctl]:https://wiki.archlinux.org/index.php/Sysctl